dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 ---
 PyTorch is an extensible framework.
 We see that because many new things grow on PyTorch.

-For instance, and probable the most obvious one: [Fast.ai](https://github.com/fastai/fastai), took PyTorch as a foundation.
+For instance, and probably the most obvious one: [Fast.ai](https://github.com/fastai/fastai), took PyTorch as a foundation.

 What kind of new functionality we can build in PyTorch:
 * New modules